 Having said that, I recognize you want as much help as you can get in a letter so I will try and address what’s happening the best I can.
 First, I understand you’re simply getting desperate and there isn’t a mother on the planet that hasn’t felt those emotions at one time or another.
 Take heart, you can get through this and both her and you will come out on the other side.
 Here are some things that I’ve garnered from your letter that I think will help you out on that journey.

-You are practising avoidance
+You are practising avoidance.

 I’m going to be very forthright with you because I think that’s the only way I can be really helpful.
 I’m also going to speak as though you have ruled out medical issues as causing these problems.
 Ok, firstly, you are practicing avoidance.
 Every morning you wake up dreading the day in front of you and no wonder.
 However hard you might try those feelings will likely affect the way you act during the day.
 It’s natural as a human being to avoid those things or activities that are likely to create problems.

 Your daughter, despite being only two and a half knows subconsciously that you are not in control.
 Her moods are affecting your day and that of everyone else in the family and your days seem built around her and her moods.
 She has taken the position of Queen Bee and needs to be removed.
 Why?
 Because it’s not good for her or anyone else.
-Control is not a bad word and helping parents establish it is what I do.
+Control is not a bad word and helping parents re-establish it is what I do.

 Ok, now you may ask exactly what is is that gives me the feeling that you are not in control, after all you’re putting her in time-out and you’re being fairly consistent etc. If you tell a child that you’re reading a book to help you deal with her emotions, you are sending a very powerful message.
 That message is, “I don’t know what I’m doing.
 You are causing me difficulty and I’m lost.”
 When you avoid activities based on her mood, you are doing the same thing.
 In addition, when you put her in the bathroom one minute but then change to hugging her the next minute, you are again sending that same message.

 For challenging behaviour devise a time out strategy and stick to it.
 Practice the same response every time she misbehaves.
 If you decide to put her in time-out and she won’t stay there, take her firmly back and have minimal contact with her so you don’t give her any attention for behaving badly.
 If you must say something, keep it brief.

-Provide two paths
+Provide two paths.

 As soon as she figures this out, much of her behaviour will stop but this is not an easy process.
 At the same time as refusing to negotiate with her, praise her for any remotely good behaviour.
 Give her opportunities to help you and make a big fuss when she does.
 Make sure that you and your husband are on the same page and behave with her in the same way.
 It’s really a question of providing two paths.
 On one path she gets lots of positivity and being noticed for being helpful and on the other, she gets no attention at all.
 You are simply saying if you act nicely people will want to be around you.
 If you don’t then…..

+Ok, from where you’re at now wondering what to do with an out of control child, my advice is don’t take on too much at once.
 Try to start this only when you have some support as for the first few days that you implement this plan, her behaviour will get worse.
 That’s because she really wants to find out if you are steering the ship and she will do everything in her power to make sure that’s the case.
 Analogies aside, it won’t be fun but I’m sure you can do it.
 A few days of misery is all there is between where you are now and success.